 Have your residents and team members had the Covid-19 vaccine?

-We’re pleased to confirm, as part of the national rollout, our treasured residents and team members have had both doses of the Covid-19 vaccine.
-There was a definite air of excitement and anticipation for the year ahead, when the vaccines were administered!
-We are working with our health partners to ensure those who were unable to have their first or second dose at the time, due to health conditions for example, have it as soon as possible.
+We’re pleased to confirm, in line with government guidance, all team members have had both doses of the Covid-19 vaccine.
+Our treasured residents and team have all been offered their booster and we are working with our health partners to ensure those who were unable to have an earlier dose at the time, due to health conditions for example, have it as soon as possible.

 What do you do to stop people bringing the virus into the care home?

 We have a whole host of measures in place to manage the risk of someone bringing the virus into our home.
-Our team members remain dedicated to do all they can to keep our residents safe and, as a minimum, are tested twice a week with lateral flow devices, where we test on site and get the results back within half an hour, as well as weekly PCR tests, where a swab is taken and sent off to a lab to be tested.
-Visitors to our home, such as health professionals and loved ones also go through stringent checks and everyone working or visiting must wear appropriate PPE at all times, without exception.
-To put it simply, we don’t take any chances and if we are unsure if someone may be unwell with Covid-19 then they don’t come into the home.
+Our team members remain dedicated to do all they can to keep our residents safe, completing a lateral flow test at home and registering the result prior to every shift.
+Residents also complete a monthly PCR test where a swab is taken and sent off to a lab to be tested.
+Visitors to our home, such as health professionals must also complete a lateral flow test prior to arrival and everyone working or visiting must wear appropriate PPE at all times, without exception.
+To put it simply, we don’t take any chances and if someone has Covid-19 symptoms then they don’t come into the home.

 How do you ensure cleanliness and hygiene?